davidhildebrand/hildebrand16_web/index.md

 ### **Application programming interface (API) access**

 In addition to interacting with the data through the CATMAID user interface, it is also possible to use the [CATMAID API](http://catmaid.readthedocs.io/en/stable/api.html) to interact with the database programmatically.
-Access to the API is available as AnonymousUser with an API token such that the request header includes "'X-Authorization' : Token 05e73cb0b0987fbf97070520b4570cb1624697f8" header.
+Access to the API is available as AnonymousUser with an API token such that the request header includes { 'X-Authorization' : Token 05e73cb0b0987fbf97070520b4570cb1624697f8 }.

 For example, this python script outputs a list of all skeletons, the corresponding neuron name, and all associated annotations:
 ```